mtconnect/cppagent/README.md

 Directories
 -----

-* `agent/`        - This contains the main application entry point and the Makefile
+* `agent/`        - This contains the application source files and CMake file.

+* `assets/`       - Some example Cutting Tool asset files.

 * `lib/`          - Third party library source.
 Contains source for cppunit, dlib, and libxml++.

-* `samples/`	- Sample XML configuration files.
+* `samples/`      - Sample XML configuration files mainly used for tests.

-* `src/`		- The main source for the app.
+* `simulator/`    - Ruby scripts to execute an adapter simulator, both command-line and log-replay.

 * `test/`         - Various unit tests.

+* `tools/`        - Ruby scripts to dump the agent and and the adapter in SHDR format.
+Includes a sequence test script.

+* `unix/`         - Unix init.d script

 * `win32/`        - Libraries required only for the win32 build and the win32 solution.